 Your pet needs to be current on his/her standard of care items.
 These can be performed at TCAH or a veterinary facility of your choice as long as documentation is provided by a veterinarian or shelter PRIOR to drop off.
 This is both for the safety of your pets and others staying in our facility.

-Below is a list of Items that are recommended for your pet’s care and why.
-As always, every item is optional as this is your right as a pet owner, but listed below are recommended treatments/preventions and explanations of why they are important.
 Trophy Club Animal Hospital is an animal hospital first and foremost.
-We do offer boarding and grooming services for our patients and community but will not compromise the standard of care required to keep patients in our facility, therefore some of these items are NOT optional if you’d like your pet to be boarded or groomed at Trophy Club Animal Hospital and why.
+We do offer boarding and grooming services for our patients and community but will not sacrifice the standard of care required to keep patients in our facility.
+Below is a list of items that are required for your pet to be boarded or groomed at Trophy Club Animal Hospital and why.

-What is my pet due for items when I thought they were up to date?
+Why is my pet due for items when I thought they were up to date?
 And what do those items mean?

 Annual Fecal Analysis

-This test is recommended annually to ensure your pet is not carrying/shedding intestinal parasites.
-For our boarding, grooming, and drop off patients this test is REQUIRED annually to ensure your pet is not carrying/shedding intestinal parasite eggs.
-This test is to protect your pet and family, but also to protect our facilies yard.
-It is important for us to ensure our yard is a safe place for animals to urinate and defecate without the risks of incurring intestinal parasites.
-We require an annual negative fecal test (whether performed at TCAH or at your veterinarian) in order for your pet to stay in our facilities.
+This test is required annually to ensure your pet is not carrying/shedding intesnal parasite eggs.
+This test is not only important to protect your pet and family, but also to protect our facilies yard.
+It is important to us to ensure our yard is a safe place for animals to urinate and defecate without the risks of incurring intesnal parasites.
+We require an annual negave fecal test (whether performed at TCAH or at your veterinarian) in order for your pet to stay in our facilies.

-The Center for Disease Control (CDC) recommends deworming every 6-12 months for common intestinal parasites that can be infectious to humans despite a negative fecal analysis; because eggs may not be shedding at the time the bowel movement occurred.
+The Center for Disease Control (CDC) recommends deworming every 6-12 months for common intestinal parasites that can be infectious to humans despite a negative fecal analysis.
+This is because eggs may not be shedding at the time the bowel movement occurred.
 25% of all fecal analysis are false negatives because intestinal parasites are not constantly shedding eggs.
-When a patient’s fecal test is negative, we administer an affordable, broad spectrum, dewormer ($15).
-If the test reveals specific parasites, we will alter our deworming recommendations based on your pets’ needs.
+When a patient’s fecal test is negative, we administer an affordable, broad-spectrum, dewormer (pyrantel $15).
+If the test reveals specific parasites, we will alter our deworming recommendations based on your pet’s needs.

-This is the distemper, parvo, parainfluenza vaccination.
-This vaccination is necessary to protect your pet from common canine specific viruses.
+This is the distemper, parvo, and parainfluenza vaccinaon.
+This vaccination is necessary to protect your pet from common canine-specific viruses.
 This vaccination is NOT always required on an annual basis.
-If an animal is boostered appropriately at a young age, this vaccination can/will be labeled as a 3-year vaccination.
+If an animal is boostered appropriately at a young age, this vaccination can/will be labeled as a 3 year vaccination.

 This vaccination is required by law.
 It also can be labeled as a 3-year vaccination pending it was boostered appropriately as directed by the state law.

-This vaccination is to protect against major infection from kennel cough.
-Bordetella is commonly recommended and required as a 6-month vaccination at several local boarding and grooming facilities.
-This vaccination is only required on an annual basis at TCAH because there is minimal, to no scientific, proof of the need to vaccinate for kennel cough more than annually at this time.
-We can label this as a 6-month vaccination for clients that request this level of reminder so they are prepared if they board their pets elsewhere.
-The vaccination will not hurt your pet being administered every 6 months, but it is not medically necessary according to recent studies and is an unnecessary expense in our medical opinion.
+This vaccination is to protect against and prevent major infection from kennel cough.
+Bordetella is commonly recommended and required as a 6 month vaccination at several local boarding and grooming facilities.
+This vaccination is only required on an annual basis at TCAH because there is minimal to no scientific proof of the need to vaccinate for kennel cough more than annually at this me.
+We can label this as a 6 month vaccination for clients that request this level of reminder so they are prepared pending they board their pets elsewhere.
+The vaccination will not hurt your pet being administered every 6 months, it is just not medically necessary according to recent studies and is an unnecessary expense in our medical opinion.

 This is a vaccination to protect your pet from leptospirosis.
-It is recommended annually once boostered appropriately.
 Leptospirosis causes kidney and liver failure and can be fatal.
 Leptospirosis is a common infectious organism found around Lake Grapevine.
-This vaccination is REQUIRED for all drop-off patients at Trophy Club Animal Hospital because it is a prevalent infectious organism in our area.
+This vaccination is REQUIRED for all drop off patients at Trophy Club Animal Hospital because it is a prevalent infectious organism in our area.
 Leptospirosis is spread via urine.
 Leptospirosis is carried in the urine of our local wildlife and can cause infection in our pets, as well as, humans.
 We have had a human infected with leptospirosis in the Trophy Club area this past year.
-We require our drop off patients to be protected with this vaccination as we would like all pets protected from leptospirosis that live in this area; but, also desire to ensure our yard is NEVER infected with leptospirosis for the protection of both our employees and patients.
+We require our patients to be protected with this vaccination as we would like all pets protected from leptospirosis that live in this area, but also desire to ensure our yard is NEVER infected with leptospirosis for the protection of both our employees and patients.

-Adequate flea control is important for several reasons.
-Fleas can carry diseases.
-The most common disease is Bartonella (aka-cat scratch fever).
-Bartonella is infectious to people and the infection occurs when the person gets flea feces in a cut or wound (commonly a cat scratch).
-Flea control is also important as flea bite hypersensitivity is the cause for 85% of all allergic skin disease in our canine/feline patients.
 All animals that board, are hospitalized, or groomed at Trophy Club Animal Hospital are required to be current on flea prevention.
-This is to prevent your pet from coming to or leaving our hospital with fleas.
-If your pet is not on veterinary-prescribed flea prevention, we do offer a capstar pill that will kill all fleas for 24 hours on your pet for $3.95 to ensure it does not take home fleas or bring them into our facility if they are staying for the day.
+This is to prevent your pet from coming or leaving our hospital with fleas.
+If your pet is not on veterinary-prescribed flea prevention, we do offer a Capstar pill that will kill all fleas for 24 hours on your pet for $5.10 to ensure it does not take home fleas or bring them into our facility.

 This is NOT required in order to drop off, groom, or board your patient at TCAH.
 Heartworm prevention is highly recommended to be given year-round for all canine and feline patients.
 Heartworm prevention can come in several different varieties.
-At TCAH, we have two oral forms, a topical form (primarily only recommended for our feline patients), and a 6-month injection.
+At TCAH, we offer oral forms, a topical form (primarily only recommended for our feline patients), and a 6 or 12 month injection.
 Each form of heartworm prevention protects patients from heartworm disease well, but they each carry different benefits (ie-some intestinal parasite protection, some flea sterilization, some convenience of the injection and not having to keep up with it on a monthly basis).
 Please ask about options so we can discuss which type is best for your pet and family’s needs.